ForgeRock/forgeops/cluster/openshift/README.md

 bash bin/openshift-install.sh forgerock-openshift
 ```

-Note: This will require nearly all privileges on your AWS account (see openshift installer docs).

-## Running forgeops

-_update: this section about cri-o issues might be resolved, but a new skaffold profile will need to be setup to use the openshift kustomize `kustomize/env/openshift`_
+## Deploy and Run the ForgeRock Identity Platform

-Running and deploying to OpenShift is slightly different than working with other clusters.
-Skaffold deploys containers using the label and the SHA of the image.
-The runtime for openshift (cri-o) doesn't know how to handle that tagging and will fail to pull images.
-There are open tickets on both Skaffold and the runtime OpenShift uses `cri-o` to fix compatability.
+Running and deploying to OpenShift is slightly different than working with other
+cloud providers.
+Skaffold deploys containers using the label and the SHA of the
+image.
+The runtime for OpenShift (cri-o) doesn't know how to handle that
+tagging, and will fail to pull images.
+There are open tickets to fix this

-Deploying involves two steps:
+incompatibility on both Skaffold and `cri-o`.

+_update: this section about cri-o issues might be resolved, but a new Skaffold
+profile will need to be setup to use the openshift kustomize `kustomize/env/openshift`_

+To deploy the platform on OpenShift:

-1. run skaffold build and push to a registry in AWS
+1. First, run `skaffold build`, and then push to an AWS registry.
+It's ideal to
-1. use kustomize and `oc` to deploy

-Build images _note: ideal to do a network with good upload speed_
+   do this on a network with good upload speed.
+1. Then, use `kustomize` and `oc` to deploy.

 ```
 ~/projects/forgeops2 on  CLOUD-1632-scripts-for-openshift ● ●